eduMFA/eduMFA/doc/tokens/tokentypes/push.rst

 The eduMFA server verifies the response and marks this authentication request as successfully answered.

 In some cases the push notification does not reach the smartphone.
-Since version 3.4 the smartphone can also poll for active challenges.
+The smartphone can also poll for active challenges.

 Login to application
 ....................